 3. Mace Personal Alarm Wristlet

-Mace is one of the most trusted brands in personal safety products, so you won’t be disappointed by the Mace Personal Alarm Wristlet.
-Unlike some of our other favorite products, this one simply hangs from the wrist with the addition of a wristlet.
+Mace is one of the most trusted brands in personal safety products, and you won’t be disappointed by the Mace Personal Alarm Wristlet.
+Unlike some of our other favorite products, this one simply hangs from the wrist.
 So, you might find it a bit uncomfortable to constantly be holding your personal alarm in your hand while on a run.

 What we find interesting about this product is that it’s actually advertised as being ideal for an outside pocket or placement in a purse.
-That means you can use this personal alarm while on a run and store it in your pocket or purse when you’re going about your daily life.
+You can use this personal alarm while on a run, and store it in your pocket or purse when you’re going about your daily life.
 All it takes is a simple pull of the pin and a 130-decibel siren will go off.

-- It’s one of the cheaper options but doesn’t skimp out on the minor details and features
+- One of the cheaper options, but doesn’t skimp out on the minor details and features

-- There’s also an LED light feature that can be useful for night running
+- LED light feature that can be useful for night running

-- This product isn’t just for running and you can easily store it in your purse or pocket
+- Isn’t just for running and you can easily store it in your purse or pocket

-- This personal alarm comes from one of the best personal safety brands in the world
+- Comes from one of the best personal safety brands in the world

 - It might be a little uncomfortable to constantly be holding your personal alarm in your hand while on a run